medialab/minet/docs/cli.md

                                 in a .minetrc file as "twitter.api_secret_key"
                                 or read from the MINET_TWITTER_API_SECRET_KEY
                                 env variable.
-  --timezone TIMEZONE           Timezone for dates, for example 'Europe/Paris'.
-                                Defaults to UTC.
-  --v2                          Whether to use latest Twitter API v2 rather than
-                                v1.1.
   -s, --select SELECT           Columns of -i/--input CSV file to include in the
                                 output (separated by `,`).
 Use an empty string if you don't want to keep anything: --select ''.